syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 //"App" is the class of Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 Stream inputStream = assembly.GetManifestResourceStream("SampleBrowser.Presentation.Samples.Template.Sample.pptx");
-//Loads or open an PowerPoint Presentation IPresentation pptxDoc = Presentation.Open(inputStream);
+//Loads or opens a PowerPoint Presentation IPresentation pptxDoc = Presentation.Open(inputStream);
 //Finds all the occurrences of a particular text in the PowerPoint presentation ITextSelection[] textSelections = pptxDoc.FindAll("product", false, false);